Apartment: Studio apartment

 The smallest self-contained apartments are referred to as studio, efficiency or bachelor apartments in the US and Canada, or studio flat in the UK.
 These units usually consist of a large single main room which acts as the living room, dining room and bedroom combined and usually also includes kitchen facilities, with a separate bathroom.
 In Korea, the term "one room" (wonroom) refers to a studio apartment.

 A bedsit is a UK variant on single room accommodation: a bed-sitting room, probably without cooking facilities, with a shared bathroom.
 A bedsit is not self-contained and so is not an apartment or flat as this article uses the terms; it forms part of what the UK government calls a house in multiple occupation.

+The American variant of the bedsit is the single room occupancy.

 Garden apartment (US)

 Merriam-Webster defines a garden apartment in American English as "a multiple-unit low-rise dwelling having considerable lawn or garden space."
 The apartment buildings are often arranged around courtyards that are open at one end.
 Such a garden apartment shares some characteristics of a townhouse: each apartment has its own building entrance, or shares that entrance via a staircase and lobby that adjoins other units immediately above and/or below it.
 Unlike a townhouse, each apartment occupies only one level.
 Such garden apartment buildings are almost never more than three stories high, since they typically lack elevators.
-However, the first "garden apartment" buildings in New York, USA, built in the early 1900s, were constructed five stories high.
+However, the first "garden apartment" buildings in New York, US, built in the early 1900s, were constructed five stories high.
 Some garden apartment buildings place a one-car garage under each apartment.
 The interior grounds are often landscaped.

+In Chicago, a garden apartment refers to a basement apartment.